 We value our student's feedback by conducting regular surveys to improve our recreational programs.
 Students are always welcome to make suggestions for new or existing activities to any of our recreational staff.

-When new students arrive at our center, they are paired with a staff mentor.
+When new students arrive at our center, they have breakfast with designated management staff.
 This program helps students adapt to life at Job Corps and create bonds with center staff to ensure our students' success.

 The Panthers are the "high status" positive students on campus.
 The Panther Club is for all students; students are either "active" or "inactive".
 All club members are expected to provide monitoring, modeling, and mentoring to gain status.
 Panther Club leaders and members model positive behavior and play a major role in the operation of the center.